seasoncloud/Clonalscope/samples/P5847/scRNA/README.md

 ## Description
 For scRNA-seq data, Clonalscope enables subclone detection and malignant cell labeling.
-This tutorial is for the case when paried WGS is not avalible.
+This tutorial is for the case **when paried WGS is not avaliable**.

 For more information about the method, please check out the [github](https://github.com/seasoncloud/Clonalscope) and the [manuscript](https://doi.org/10.1101/2022.07.05.498882).
 <br/>